quantumalaviya/YoloX-KerasCV/README.md

 # YoloX-KerasCV

-[Outdated] YoloX is currently in the progress of being added to KerasCV.
+[Outdated] YoloX is currently in the process of being added to KerasCV.